 Total

-Calculated as follows: Sales - Purchases - Expenses + Financing income - Financing expenses
+The Total column is calculated as follows: Sales - Purchases - Expenses + Financing income - Financing expenses.

 Available